-- Lecture: Byzantine Coinage - An Introduction (including hands-on work with teaching collections)
+- Lecture: Byzantine Coinage - An Introduction, led by Dr. Y. Stoyas (with practical work with coins from the Alpha Bank Numismatic Collection).

 Thursday 2 July: Hosios Loukas, Thebes and Transfer to Thessaloniki

 - Early departure from Athens

 - Visit to Hosios Loukas Monastery

 - Middle Byzantine art and architecture in a monastic context